Reims Cathedral: 13th–14th century – the High Gothic cathedral

+In 1241, the members of the Chapter were able to meet in the choir, showing that the vaults of the apse and the five last traverses of the nave on the east, where the stalls were located, were finished, but the nave was not roofed until 1299 (when the French king lifted the tax on lead used for that purpose).
+Work on the western façade did even not begin until 1252, and the portals were not completed until after 1260.
+Thereafter work moved from the west to the east, with the completion of the nave; the level of the rose windows was completed between 1275 and 1280.
+The roof of the nave and upper galleries were finished in 1299.
+A comparison of the roses of the western façade to the roses of the transepts demonstrates the temporal stylistic progress: the rose windows of the transepts are decorated by bar tracery, but all glass is inside the round frames -- that is, a mix between Classic Gothic and High Gothic.
+In the rose windows of the western façade, however, the glass exceeds the round frames to fill the whole pointed-arched areas available (i.e. Rayonnant, an advanced form of High Gothic).

-Unusually, the names of the cathedral's original architects are known.
-A labyrinth built into floor of the nave at the time of construction or shortly after (similar to examples at Chartres and Amiens) included the names of four master masons (Jean d'Orbais, Jean-le-Loup, Gaucher de Reims and Bernard de Soissons) and the number of years they worked there, though art historians still disagree over who was responsible for which parts of the building.
-The labyrinth itself was destroyed in 1779 but its details and inscriptions are known from 18th-century drawings.
+Unusually, the names of the cathedral's successive architects, succeededing each other until the completion of the cathedral's structural work in 1275, are known.
+A labyrinth built into floor of the nave at the time of construction or shortly after (similar to examples at Chartres and Amiens) included the names of these four master masons (Jean d'Orbais, Jean-le-Loup, Gaucher of Reims and Bernard de Soissons) and the number of years they worked there, though art historians still disagree over who was responsible for which parts of the building.
+The labyrinth itself was destroyed in 1779, but its details and inscriptions are known from 18th-century drawings.
 The clear association here between a labyrinth and master masons adds weight to the argument that such patterns were an allusion to the emerging status of the architect (through their association with the mythical architect Daedalus, who built the Cretan labyrinth of Minos).
 The cathedral also contains further evidence of the rising status of the architect in the tomb of Hugues Libergier (d.
 1268, architect of the now-destroyed Reims church of St-Nicaise).
 Not only is he given the honour of an engraved slab; he is shown holding a miniature model of his church (an honour formerly reserved for noble donors) and wearing the academic garb befitting an intellectual.